DorianCoding/OCSP-server/README.md

   `cert_num` varchar(50) NOT NULL,
   `revocation_time` datetime DEFAULT NULL, `revocation_reason` enum('unspecified','key_compromise','ca_compromise','affiliation_changed','superseded','cessation_of_operation','certificate_hold','privilege_withdrawn','aa_compromise') DEFAULT NULL,
-  `cert` blob NOT NULL,
   `status` enum('Valid','Revoked') NOT NULL DEFAULT 'Valid', PRIMARY KEY (`cert_num`),
 ) ENGINE=InnoDB DEFAULT CHARSET=utf8mb4
 ```
 - The certificate number **must be unique** and start with 0x (like a hex number).
-Cert must contain the certificate in PEM format.
 Revocaition_time must be in UTC timezone.
 - When the certificate is valid, status must be "Valid" and revocation_time and reason must be NULL.
 On the opposite, upon revocation, status must be "Revoked" and revocation_time and reason must be set.
 ## Script test and timeline
 ### Test integration